 Place your stick vertically such that one end is on the ground and its length is perpendicular to the ground.
 Measure the length of the shadow cast by the stick using your ruler or measuring tape.

-Calculate the angle formed by the shadow.
+Calculate the angle Formed by the shadow.

-angle formed by the shadow, plug your stick and shadow length into our excel sheet, or draw the triangle to scale and measure the angle with a protractor.
+Knowing the length of the stick and the length of the shadow gives you two sides of a right triangle.
+You can use trigonometry to find the angle formed by the shadow, plug your stick and shadow length into our excel sheet, or draw the triangle to scale and measure the angle with a protractor.

 Collaborate with another school at a similar longitude OR use the data for an imaginary school on the equator.